mohllal/grokking-the-coding-interview-patterns/01-two-pointers/06-triplets-with-smaller-sum.md

 1. **Sort** the array
 2. For each index `i`:
    - Early exit if `nums[i] >= target`
-   - Call `search_pair` to count valid pairs using two pointers
+   - Count valid pairs using two pointers
    - If `current >= target`: decrement `right`
    - If `current < target`:
      - Add `(right - left)` to count (all pairs between `left` and `right` are valid)